not-anton/not-anton.github.io/client/README.md

 ## Backend Configuration

 - The frontend expects a backend Socket.IO server.
 You must deploy the backend (see `/server/README.md`) and update the backend URL in the frontend code if needed.

+## Tech Stack

+- React (Vite)
+- Chakra UI
+- React Router
+- Socket.IO-client
+- Comic fonts (Luckiest Guy, Bangers)

+## Contributing

+Contributions are welcome!
+Please open an issue or pull request.
+For major changes, open an issue first to discuss what you'd like to change.

+1. Fork the repo
+2. Create your feature branch (`git checkout -b feature/your-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin feature/your-feature`)
+5. Open a pull request

+---

+## Privacy Policy

+This frontend does not collect or store any personal data.
+All sessions are in-memory and not persisted.
+For questions, contact [hello@point-less.work](mailto:hello@point-less.work).

+## Terms of Use

+This project is provided as-is for non-commercial use only.
+By using this app, you agree not to use it for commercial purposes without a commercial license.
+See LICENSE for details.